 - Take the dry mix of flour, baking soda etc and stir in the butter sugar mixture until just incorporated.

-- Add the chocolate chips.
+- Add the chocolate chips and walnuts.
 Don't over mix

 - Cover with plastic wrap and refrigerate at least 30 minutes